 We analyse the fund's overall risk characteristics and take account of systematic risk factors along several dimensions.
 A given benchmark portfolio will not at any time provide an optimal or risk-neutral expression of the owner's investment preferences or risk tolerance.
 Based on analysis of these systematic risk factors, we manage the fund's overall risk in order to improve the trade-off between return and risk.
 The fund's benchmark portfolio evolves slowly, and we make investments in parts of the market which are not included in the benchmark portfolio when these opportunities are considered to be attractive.
-We can also shift out of investments which are included in the benchmark portfolio if the risk is assumed to be too great.
-These assessments result in active risk, but will also improve the portfolio's long-term trade-off between return and overall risk.
+We can also shift out of investments result in active risk, but will also improve the portfolio's long-term trade-off between return and overall risk.
 Our long-term investment horizon means that we can be patient and increase exposure to systematic (or aggregate) risk as opportunities arise.